-- 1. Type of job (system programming, application programming, training, etc.) - 2.
-Cost of living - 3.
-Overhead costs - 4.
-Personal Training Costs (including getting up to speed) - 5.
-Setting up to do business - 6.
-Insurance (health, liability, auto, etc.) - 7.
-Office equipment (including computer, telephone, FAX machine, supplies) - 8.
-Vacation days - 9.
-Include also marketing costs such as advertising.
+- 1. Type of job (system programming, application programming, training, etc.)

+- 2. Cost of living

+- 3. Overhead costs

+- 4. Personal Training Costs (including getting up to speed)

+- 5. Business setup expenses

+- 6. Insurance (health, liability, auto, etc.)

+- 7. Office equipment (including computer, telephone, FAX machine, supplies)

+- 8. Vacation days

+- 9. Marketing costs including advertising.

 Once a rate has been established, hold firm to it.
 This is only fair to existing and prospective clients alike.
 Rates should only vary when special market forces or conditions out of your control dictate such an increase (e.g., cost of living in a particular city, travel expenses, etc.).
-Certain things should be factored in when setting your rate:
+Other criteria that can have a direct impact on the rate you charge include:

-- 1. Size of contact - 2.
+- 1. Size of contract - 2.
 Duration of contract - 3.
 Type of work (common tasks, special skills required) - 4.
 Working long hours, due to a priority deadline (charge more/extra) - 5.
 Location that is less than ideal (travel, weather, pain/suffering) - 6.
+Travel expenses (air and ground transportation) - 7.
 Lodging rates that are extra high (will client absorb these costs?)